mauruscz/GraphDB-for-Soccer/README.md

 ### Document Description:

-The repository is contains the following documents:
+The repository contains the following documents:

 * In [data]() are contained three `.csv` files. `top250-00-19` and `transfers-all.csv` are the 2 datasets that will be integrated. `transfers.csv` is the result of integrating both datasets.